quarkiverse/quarkus-temporal/README.md

 </dependency>
 ```

+## Demonstration Use Case

+[Quarkus Temporal Petstore](https://github.com/melloware/quarkus-temporal-petstore) is a comprehensive demonstration using Quarkus and Temporal.
+It simulates placing a new order on your Petstore website and fulfilling the order using a microservice architecture.

 > [!IMPORTANT]
 > This extension is not supported in GraalVM Native Image mode due to complexities Temporal's use of `grpc-netty-shaded`.
 > Netty 5 will apparently fix the issue so it possibly might have to wait until that release.